Early Childhood Education Leaders

 In addition to the online CoL sessions, the following live events will be held:

 - Funding Workshop: Mr. Will Jenson, Special Education Director for the Nevada Department of Education, will provide a one-day workshop on braiding funding in Early Childhood.
-His workshop, Thinking Outside the Bucket, will provide an overview of funding sources in early childhood and considerations and strategies for effectively braiding them to meet the needs of all children.
+His workshop, Collaborative Funding in Early Childhood: Considerations for Sustaining Inclusive Early Childhood Programs, will provide an overview of funding sources in early childhood and considerations and strategies for effectively braiding them to meet the needs of all children.
 The VDOE will assume the cost of registration and lunch.
 The workshop will be held April, 2018 (date and location to be determined).